• You have no items in your shopping cart.

 How to Select Casters

 Before you purchase any casters, you need to consider many factors.
 There are so many industries and applications that require specific features on casters, that we like to first evaluate the whole environment and requirements, and then match the perfect caster to each unique situation.
-If you’d like to take advantage of our 33 years in the caster industry while working with tens of thousands of clients, feel free to contact us at any time.
+If you’d like to take advantage of our decades in the caster industry while working with tens of thousands of clients, feel free to contact us at any time.
 We can work through the caster selection process along your side.
 Either way, the information below will allow you to make more informed decisions.

 Stark Small